tonypdmtr/TBoot/README.md

 TBoot will redirect all vectors to your application using either hardware vector redirection (where available) or low-overhead software vector redirection.

-TBoot has been shipped with a wide variety of commercial products for over ten years with excellent results.
+TBoot has proven itself for over ten years to perform as expected in a wide variety of commercial products.

 # Assembly-time conditionals